ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 omf tell -a on -t node1-2.outdoor.orbit-lab.org,node1-3.outdoor.orbit-lab.org,node1-4.outdoor.orbit-lab.org,node1-5.outdoor.orbit-lab.org
 </pre>

+### Open SSH sessions

 Wait a few minutes for your nodes to boot.
-Then, open _six_ terminal windows and SSH to your testbed console ("witestlab.poly.edu" or "outdoor.orbit-lab.org") in each one.
+Then, open _six_ terminal windows and SSH to your testbed console ("witestlab.poly.edu", "outdoor.orbit-lab.org", or "sb4.orbit-lab.org") in each one.

 Of the four nodes in your group, designate one node as the access point (AP), one node as Alice, one node as Bob, and one node as Mallory.
 In this experiment, Mallory will attempt to passively sniff communications between Alice and Bob.

+> **Important note**: if you are using the outdoor testbed on ORBIT, due to the physical layout of nodes it is recommended to use node1-4 as the AP.
+In other configurations (using a different node as the AP), the other nodes may not all be in range of the AP.

 * In one of your SSH terminals, SSH to the node that you have designated as the AP, as the "root" user.
+(For example: `ssh root@node1-4`)
 * In one of your SSH terminals, SSH to the node that you have designated as Bob, as the "root" user.
 * In one of your SSH terminals, SSH to the node that you have designated as Alice, as the "root" user.
 * In the fourth of your SSH terminals, SSH to the node that you have designated as Mallory, as the "root" user.